kkrypt0nn/kkrypt0nn/README.md

 # 👋 Hey, I'm Krypton!

 Hey there, I’m Krypton!
-(Coming from the [Krypton element](https://en.wikipedia.org/wiki/Krypton) 36 ⚛️) I’m a junior developer and cyber security enthusiast.
+(Coming from the [Krypton element](https://en.wikipedia.org/wiki/Krypton) 36 ⚛️) I’m a developer and cyber security enthusiast.
 I like computers *(surprised?)* and anything related to cyber security, especially information gathering and reverse engineering.

 **I 💜 open source**